George John Seaton: Publication of Seaton's autobiography

 Once having escaped imprisonment and servitude, Seaton managed to publish his autobiography in 1951, which appeared as Isle of the Damned in the United States and as Scars Are My Passport in Britain.
 Both editions contain a foreword by Cyril Kersh, an English reporter with whom Seaton established contact from French Guiana and who assisted him in writing up his experiences.
 Their publication coincided with the last days of Devil's Island, which officially closed as an active penal colony in 1953.

 The resulting book, which retells Seaton's life in the French penal colony from his own perspective, was heralded as "incredible" and a "must-be-read" that was "not to be missed" across the Anglophone sphere.
 Reviews highlighted the inhumanity of the French overseas prison system, going as far as to compare the operations on Devil's Island to Nazi concentration camps.

 In light of the nascent civil rights movement in the United States, Seaton's interactions with Black prison guards and locals in particular captured the interest of African Americans.
 In his autobiography, Seaton mentions that the most humane among the guards on Devil's Island stemmed from France's North African army.
 According to him, their relative sympathy towards the prisoners may have been due to an age-old memory of slavery.
 Although they were severe enforcers of the rules, they did not, according to Seaton, enjoy beating prisoners in the same way as their white colleagues.
 Upon the publication of his autobiography, Jet Magazine highlighted Seaton's appreciation for the restrained nature of Black prison guards and prominently included him in a feature on "white slaves" in the French overseas territory.

-The British edition of Seaton's autobiography was eventually banned by C.J.
-O'Reilly in 1952.
+The British edition of Seaton's autobiography was eventually banned by Ireland’s Censorship of Publications Board in 1952.
 The book was banned due to an overwhelming amount of homosexual behavior described by Seaton as part of prison life.
-At the time, O'Reilly and his colleagues did not find it appropriate for the common people.
+At the time, the Board did not find it appropriate for the common people.
 For this reason, it was taken out of circulation.
-O'Reilly's colleagues were Reverend Joesph Deery, a Roman Catholic priest, T. G. O'Sullivan, a district justice, John J. Pigott, a professor at St. Patrick's Training College, and C.J.
+The Board consisted at that time of C. J. O’Reilly, Joseph Deery, a Roman Catholic priest, T. G. O'Sullivan, a district justice, John J. Pigott, a professor at St. Patrick's Training College, and C.J.
 Joyce, a solicitor.

 Scars are my Passport contains an image of Seaton and twenty-six illustrations of Devil's Island and French Guiana.
 This is currently the only photo published of Seaton.